Travel vaccinations

 How much do vaccinations in Australia cost?

-The cost of vaccinations in Australia depends on the vaccination.
-Many vaccines are free under the National Immunisation Program (NIP) which you have access to if you have Medicare.
+The cost of vaccinations in Australia depends on the vaccine.
+Many vaccines are free under the National Immunisation Program (NIP), which you can access if you have Medicare.

 What is the Australian Immunisation Register (AIR)?